FILM SOUND: Ideas, research and reflections on film, sound and cinema listening

 Time is a measurement of change.
 Attention, the cache value of our time, our curiosity, the faculty that joins us to the world.
 To be open and receptive - to really look and listen - is to examine the possibility of change.
 Change is to hint at something beyond a narrow conception of being.

-Modern film technology captures a familiar sense of everyday reality.
-It feels like it is all there.
-Film may also move beyond familiar sense experience.
+Modern film technology captures a familiar sense of everyday reality - it feels like it is all there.
+Yet, film may also move beyond familiar sense experience.

-The cinema is a cocoon.
-It remains isolated, out of reach from the encroaching world outside.
-The cinema is a focus space for an immersive multi-sensory experience.
-It gathers together the active participation of its audience in a unique state of mass-intimacy.
-The temple.
-The church.
-The place of worship.
-The listening space.
-Modern cinema provides the optimal conditions for public ritual, site for our shared horizon of meaning.
+The cinema is a cocoon, isolated and out of reach from the encroaching world outside.
+The cinema is a focus space for an immersive multi-sensory experience, gathering together the active participation of its audience in a unique state of mass-intimacy.
+The rock, the hill, the temple, the church, the cinema - all as listening space; the optimal conditions for public ritual, site for our shared horizon of meaning.